ibexa/documentation-user/docs/getting_started/discover_ui.md

 Dashboard Builder has two main toolbars that you can use while creating a dashboard:

-- Elements toolbar - consists of all available blocks that you can use by dragging them and dropping on a drop zone.
+- **Elements** - consists of all available blocks that you can use by dragging them and dropping on a drop zone.

 ![Elements](img/dashboard_elements_toolbar.png)

-- Structure view toolbar - shows a structure of your dashboard, including its division into zones and the blocks that they contain.
+- **Structure view** - shows a structure of your dashboard, including its division into zones and the blocks that they contain.

 ![Structure view](img/dashboard_structure_view_toolbar.png)